JaedanC/pygui/README.md

 4. Instances of classes returned cannot store any information on them because they simply serve as wrappers for a pointer to the real instance in c.
 Any information required to be stored on a class should instead be written to a dictionary.
 See `get_clipboard_text_fn` and `set_clipboard_text_fn`.
 5. Converting to and from lists is much harder.
 Consider looking at `ImDrawData.cmd_lists` and `ImGuiIO.key_map`.
 6. Most pointers have been wrapped inside a pygui `<Type>Ptr` class.
 This allows for the function signatures between imgui and pygui to match very closely, without an overreliance on tuples.
+7. Dear bindings accounts for languages without default function parameters, but since python support them, many function calls where appropriate use the `*_ex()` variant while retaining the original name.

 Running `./src/model_creator.py` with no options will give you a better look into the options provided.
 Importantly, whenever the pyx is generated, this will read `core_template.pyx` and merge it with `core_generated` to create `core.pyx`. **If a function inside `core_template.pyx` is not marked as `use_template`, it will be reset to whatever is inside `core_generated.pyx` and `core_template.pyx` will be modified!**.
 This is by design.